 There are also differences between the two programs regarding when benefits begin and the average value and maximum benefits you can receive.
 SSI recipients can begin receiving benefits the first full month after approval.
 SSDI recipients may have to wait six months to receive benefits.

 Keep in mind that these averages and limits change annually.
-As of 2022, the average monthly benefit for SSI is $624, with a maximum of $841 (single) and $1,261 (married).
-The average benefit for SSDI is $1,223 per month, with a maximum of $3,345 per month based on work history.
+As of 2023, the benefits for SSI are a maximum of $914 (single) and $1,371 (married).
+The average benefit for SSDI is $1,470 per month, with a maximum of $3,627 per month based on work history.

 Health insurance benefits also slightly differ with each program.
 Those on SSI automatically qualify for Medicaid after being approved for the program.
 Those on SSDI automatically qualify for Medicare after a 24-month waiting period.